AlGregory23/fInal_project/README.md

 <br>
 <br>
 Data Analysis:
-* Download the 'Suicide, Deaths per 100,000 Population (LGHC Indicator) data sheets as .csv files, upload it t Google Drive, and open with Google Sheets.
+* Download the 'Suicide, Deaths per 100,000 Population (LGHC Indicator)' [data sheets](https://data.ca.gov/dataset/suicide-deaths-per-100000-population-lghc-indicator) as .csv files, upload it to Google Drive, and open with Google Sheets.
 <br>
 Here are five questions and step-by-step instructions to the answers based on the data sets:
 <br>